Spring (2014 film): Plot

 Louise reveals to Evan that she is a 2,000-year-old mutant.
 She is the woman in all of the paintings of women with heterochromia.
-Every 20th spring, she gets herself pregnant, and her body uses cells in the embryo to recreate her while she changes into different creatures.
+Every 20th spring, she finds a man to impregnate her, and her body uses cells in the embryo to recreate herself in a new body which contains the man's DNA.
+While this process is underway, she changes into various creatures which were part of human's evolutionary lineage.
 Shocked, Evan leaves.
 Louise follows him and tells him more about the condition.
 She reveals that she avoided using a condom during intercourse to purposely get pregnant.
 She also reveals that if she falls in love, the hormones will stop the process and turn her mortal.
 Evan asks if she is in love with him; she replies she is not and would not give up her immortality for anyone.

 Evan asks her to spend her last 24 hours with him before she re-evolves.
 They spend all night talking to each other.
 In the early morning, Louise takes Evan to the ruins of Pompeii, where she was born, and tells him her family history.
 The time comes, and Evan makes one last attempt begging her not to change.
 Louise says she has no control over it and warns that she may attack him.
 He refuses to go, so Louise lies down with her head on his lap and listens to Evan talk about the experience of being mortal and all its positive aspects.
 As the sun rises, Evan calmly looks down at Louise as he hears a grotesque sound.
 However, he finds Louise still in her current human form while Mount Vesuvius, the volcano that resulted in the death of Louise's family, erupts in the background.